20

 Lab of Festival Journalism | Film Reviews from Les Arcs Film Festival

 The 16th edition of the Les Arcs Film Festival (December 13 to 21, 2024) hosted the Lab of Festival Journalism, where 6 young European journalists honed their skills through screenings, workshops, and hands-on reporting.
-Here are the first reviews from the participants!
+Here are the reviews and articles from the participants!

 Peacock